steveoni/steveoni.github.io/_posts/2024-07-2-network-tunnel-in-rust.md

         };
 ```

 the file name is `/dev/net/tun`, we read the file and then have a descriptor assigned to a variable `fd`.
-Well the tun is not created yet, it need some ohter tools to make it possible to configure and spin up tun with code and they are:
+Well, the tun is not created yet, it need some ohter tools to make it possible to configure and spin up tun with our program and they are:

 1. File descriptor from `/dev/net /tun`
 2. Socket: this helps to target the kernel network stack
 3. ioctl : syscall to manipulate the underlying device parameters of special files
 4. ifreq: socket interface used to configure network device interface.

-To create tun interface and then configure the tun device like we did using the `ip` command, we would first need to associate the `fd` descriptor created with the a network interface, this to ensure that every network packet routed to the network interface will be directed to the file descriptor.
+To create tun interface and then configure the tun device like we did using the `ip` command, we would first need to associate the `fd` descriptor created with the network interface, this to ensure that every network packet routed to the network interface will be directed to the file descriptor.

 To enable that, we need to set the ifreq struct has shown below: